 Prince William and Catherine got engaged in October 2010 and announced their engagement in November 2010.
 The couple got married on April 29, 2011, at Westminster Abbey.
 They welcome their first child Prince George of Cambridge on July 22, 2013.
 Their only daughter Princess Charlotte was born on May 02, 2015.
 The couple welcomed their third child Prince Louis on April 23, 2018.

-Since becoming a member of the Royal Family, Duchess has supported Her Majesty by undertaking royal duties on her behalf in the United Kingdom and overseas.
+Since becoming a member of the Royal Family, Duchess has supported Her Majesty by undertaking royal duties on her behalf in the United Kingdom and overseas with a focus on early year intervention.
 The Duchess also holds patronages of 19 charities and organisations, Honorary Cadet of Air Cadet Organisation and Tuvalu Order of Merit.

 Duchess was honoured by Queen Elizabeth with Royal Family Order of Queen Elizabeth II in 2017 and Dame Grand Cross of the Royal Victorian Order in 2019.